intel/rohd-website/docs/_blog/2025-08-12-announcing-rohd-bridge.md

 author: "Max Korbel"
 ---

-When building large, complex hardware designs, it can be surprisingly difficult to manage instantiaion, hierarchy, and connections between many interdependent subsystems and IPs.
-Even though the top-level of a large SoC doesn't usually have a substantial amount of meaningful digital logic, just routing signals from point A to point B can be challenging to get right, especially in a way that is easily refactorable.

-Various tools exist, whether from vendors or built as proprietary flows within companies, to address this collection of problems.
-However, they often suffer from long run times, depend on outdated technologies, and/or invent new languages and specification formats.
-These tools and inputs can be brittle or limiting, and error messages can be confusing.

-Introducing ROHD Bridge: a new library built upon ROHD for building hierarchy and making connections for large hardware designs!
-ROHD Bridge has a flexible API built in Dart, fully compatible with ROHD, and is lightning fast, even for the largest and most complex designs.

-ROHD Bridge is now open-source and available at <https://github.com/intel/rohd-bridge>!
-Check out the README to learn more and get started!
+Designing large hardware systems can be tough -— especially when it comes to managing hierarchy and connecting all the pieces.
+Even if the top level of your SoC is mostly just wiring, keeping everything organized and refactorable can be a real challenge.

+Most existing tools for this job are slow, rigid, or force you into limiting languages and formats.
+They can be confusing, brittle, and not much fun to use.

+That’s why we built ROHD Bridge: a new open-source library for automating hardware connectivity and hierarchy, built on top of ROHD and Dart.
+ROHD Bridge is:

+- **Extremely fast** – Even huge designs assemble in seconds, or at worst, a few minutes.
+- **Flexible** – Use the Dart API to build, connect, and refactor your hierarchy however you want.
+- **Powerful** – Automate connections, pull up ports/interfaces, and generate SystemVerilog for your whole design.
+- **Modern** – No more outdated tech or brittle formats.
+Just open-source, portable, and easy to extend APIs.

+Write programs in a modern software language to automate your connectivity and hierarchy.
+Decouple connectivity and use-case-specific hierarchy requirements, from testbenches to physical partitioning.
+Build configurable IPs, generate statically resolved designs, and deliver generator applications that can read customer specifications.

+If you’re tired of legacy tools or just want a better way to assemble and connect your hardware, give ROHD Bridge a try!
+The [README](https://github.com/intel/rohd-bridge) has details, examples, and a full API guide.
+We’re excited to see what you build!